browsh-org/browsh/README.md

 Most keys and mouse gestures should work as you'd expect on a desktop browser.

-For full documentation see [the documentation](https://www.brow.sh/docs/introduction/).
+For full documentation click [here](https://www.brow.sh/docs/introduction/).

 ## Contributing
 To setup a dev env you will need NodeJS and Golang installed.
 If you get stuck